ShivankG0EL/ConnectX/README.md

 # Scalability for future
 Real-Time Price Updates: Integrate APIs from cab service providers to fetch real-time prices instead of generating random prices.
 This would make your website more useful and accurate.

-Ride Time Estimation: Along with the price, you could also show an estimated time for the journey.
+Ride Time Estimation of cab arrival: Along with the price, you could also show an estimated time for the journey.
 This could be fetched from the Google Maps API.

 Price History: Keep a history of prices for common routes at different times of the day.
 This could help users identify the cheapest times to travel.